 During 2002, we focused on the U.S. market, while investing limited resources in certain international markets that management believed represented the most potential.
 Our 2002 sales were 44% higher than sales in 2001 with sustained profitability and positive cash flow.
 In 2003, we increased our sales and marketing expenses to expand product awareness and provide support to retailers to continue our sales growth.
 The majority of the increased expenses were focused on the U.S. market however we also increased our marketing and sales investment in Hong Kong and China.
 Our sales were 4% higher in 2003 over 2002.
 During 2004, we continued our increased investment in sales and marketing expenses to accelerate our growth rate.
 Our sales in 2004 were 39% higher than 2003 and we remained profitable.
 We believe that our increased investment in sales and marketing expenses will lead to further revenue growth in 2005 and beyond.
-Although our goals for 2005 are to continue increasing sales while sustaining profitability, we cannot be sure that either goal will be achieved.
+Although our goals for 2005 are to continue increasing quarterly sales compared to the prior year while sustaining profitability, we cannot be sure that either goal will be achieved.

-Our sales for the six months ended June 30, 2005 compared to the same period of 2004 were favorably impacted by our expanding relationships with two major jewelry retailers, JCPenney and Finlay Enterprises, Inc. (Finlay).
+Our sales for the nine months ended September 30, 2005 compared to the same period of 2004 were favorably impacted by our expanding relationships with two major jewelry retailers, JCPenney and Finlay Enterprises, Inc. (Finlay).
 In a joint effort with our manufacturing customer, Reeves Park, we launched a Charles & Colvard moissanite jewelry category at 462 JCPenney retail locations on October 4, 2004.
-JCPenney also offers moissanite jewelry in its catalog and online.
-The program was supported with extensive advertising and public relations activities, as well as by in-store events and promotions.
-Initially, the jewelry placed in this distribution was on consignment with the retailer.
 In March 2005, JCPenney began offering moissanite in 241 additional stores.
-While the majority of the distribution at JCPenney is through consignment, current distribution consists of a mixture of asset purchase and consignment.
-The Company expects overall distribution at JCPenney to shift towards asset purchase over time.
-Finlay, supplied by our manufacturing customer K&G Creations, operates leased department store jewelry locations in chains such as Robinson-May, Lord & Taylor, Boston Store, Filene's, Belks and Marshall Fields.
+Finlay, supplied by our manufacturing customer K&G Creations, operates leased department store jewelry locations in chains such as Robinson-May, Lord & Taylor, Boston Store, Macy's, Dillard's, Filene's, Belks and Marshall Fields.
 Finlay initially offered moissanite jewelry in 31 stores on February 28, 2005.
-By August 2005, moissanite jewelry will be available at approximately 220 Finlay leased department store jewelry counters.
+As of September 30, 2005, moissanite jewelry is available at approximately 220 Finlay leased department store jewelry counters.
 While the distribution at Finlay is through asset purchase, consignment is being used for special promotions, such as "trunk shows".